garnetred/reddit-to-teddit/README.md

-# No LinkedIn News
+# Reddit To Teddit

 ## Abstract
-This browser extension hides the news sections on LinkedIn.
-It was inspired by [DF Tube](https://chrome.google.com/webstore/detail/df-tube-distraction-free/mjdepdfccjgcndkmemponafgioodelna).
+This browser extension automatically redirects Reddit pages to [Teddit](https://teddit.net/about), an open-source, privacy-conscious Reddit alternative.

 ## Tech Stack
 This project uses vanilla JS, CSS, and HTML.